MIDLANDS TRAILS & WEEKEND RHYTHMS

 - Friends or family if you can

 Run .
-Breath .
+Breathe .
 Stay a while

 Midlands trails.
 Forest shade.
 Open hills and long views near Pietermaritzburg.